-More than half of the state-funded parkway and trail was opened Sunday to pedestrians and bicyclists for a Party on the Parkway, organized by towns along the route.
-Serious bikers and runners joined parents with young children and others out for a stroll or ride, taking advantage of the cool, sunny morning.
+More than half of the state-funded parkway and trail were opened Sunday to pedestrians and bicyclists for a Party on the Parkway, organized by towns along the route.
+Serious bikers and runners joined parents with young children and other area residents out for a stroll or a ride, taking advantage of the cool, sunny morning.

-"It's interesting to run on a road you'll never be able to run on again," Joe Harrison of Blue Bell said after completing the party's 5-kilometer race at the Horsham Road intersection.
-"When cars are on it, I can say, 'I ran on that.' "
+"It's interesting to run on a road you'll never be able to run on again," said Joe Harrison of Blue Bell, after completing the party's 5-kilometer race at the Horsham Road intersection.
+"When cars are on it, I can say, 'I ran on that.'"

 But Harrison said he did not see the need for the parkway.

 "Like anything else, people will use it," he said.
 "We'll see.
 It will attract more people to the area, and the developments will get bigger and bigger."

 Dina Geurtin of Montgomeryville said she was "excited" about the parkway, estimating that traffic has quadrupled in the 12 years she has lived in the area.

 "I remember the signs with people protesting, 'No Bypass,'" Geurtin said as she walked the southern section from Horsham Road to County Line Road with her husband, David, and 3-year-old son, Kai.
 "So, 10 years later, now that the road has moved in, it's going to help things."

 "It used to take me 45 minutes to go seven miles to get home from the Naval Air Station" in Willow Grove, David Geurtin added.
 "We definitely needed" the parkway.

 The road "will make things much faster" for fire fighters and other first responders, said Bill Wiegman, chief of the Montgomery Township Fire Department, as he stood next to fire trucks and ambulances on display at the party.